amishra44/nqueens/README.md

 * Runner - Main program that can be executed by user.
 Problem type, board size and number of threads can be passed as command line arguments.
 * Solver - Solves the N-Queens problem using given number of threads and a placement strategy.
-* Placement Strategy - Finds a valid placement for a particular problem type.
+* Placement Strategy - Finds a valid placement for a problem type.

 ## Implementation